XanaduAI/iqpopt/README.md

 kgel, p_kgel = gen.kgel_opt_iqp(circuit, params, witness_points, test_data,
                              sigma, n_ops=1000, n_samples=1000, key=jax.random.PRNGKey(42))
 ```
-The parameter `repeats` increases the precision of the estimation of the mean embeddings used in the definition
-of the KGEL.
-In practice one often needs a high precision in order for the KGEL optimization to succeed.

 `p_kgel` is the optimal probability distribution returned from the convex optimization.